sandesh666kandel/GithubFUnda/README.md

 _: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
    -Elk-playbook.yml.
-We copy it into Jumpbox.
+We copy it into a ansible.
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - We update the hosts file.
 We put Ip on the host file under ElK server.
 - _Which URL do you navigate to in order to check that the ELK server is running?